 2. McCormick Vanilla Butter & Nut extract is my new favorite yellow cake ingredient.
 Along with an interesting flavor that seems perfect for yellow cake, it has a bit of yellow food color mixed in.
-I stocked up on it when I visited North Carolina recently, but grocery stores in Austin don’t sell it.

 - 4 large eggs at room temperature